jaedag/fl-admin-portal/README.md

 2. Accepting all data from all services weekly.
     - Bacenta Fellowship
     - Constituency Joint Service
-    - First Love Federal Services (Gathering Service and Revival)
+    - First Love Federal Services (Campus and Revival)
 3. Integrate a way of sending broadcast reminders (SMS/ WhatsApp) to leaders/admins who haven’t filled their forms and such
 4. Monitor outstanding penalties for fellowships who default
 5. A Way to Integrate with Bank to confirm if offering payments have been made??